ivdort/dl2-callibrated-lm/blogpost.md

 #### 5W Dataset

-**Rationale:** The 'who-what-when-where-why' (5W) structure introduces a mix of systematic and arbitrary facts.
+**Rationale:** The 'who-what-when-where-why' (5W) structure introduces arbitrary facts.
 While the format is consistent, the actual content varies, making it easy for the model to generate plausible sounding, but factually incorrect information.

 **Characteristics:** This dataset includes sentences generated from combinations of names, meals, times, and locations, resulting in a wide variety of unique but plausible sentences.
 Why was omitted, for efficiency purposes.